github/training-kit/intermediate/index.md

 ## Recovering from anything

-Recover from unexpected or unwanted changes from versioned history.
+Restore content from versioned history.

 ---